-First published on this website in June 2013 and last updated in May 2017
+First published on this website in June 2013 and last updated with a complete rewrite in June 2021

 Here is a case-study approach for churches wanting to write for their local press or take part in something like ‘Thought for today’ on local radio.